LARISSA MELO PIENKOWSKI

 stories that include animal cruelty or gratuitous, visceral descriptions of hate crimes, sexual assault, or domestic violence

-true crime books or books featuring military, police, or professional detectives (amateur sleuths and spies are great, though!)
+true crime or books featuring military, police, or professional detectives (amateur sleuths and spies are great, though!)

 anything having to do with Nazis or Zionists